What is autism?

 Researchers have found many possible genes that might play a role in the development of autism, leading to a belief that autism is in fact a number of different conditions that all have relatively similar behavioural signs and characteristics.

-Research supports that for groups of people with autism, there are genetic differences across a range of genes or specific genes that cause neurological differences, which means that they display autistic characteristics.
+Research supports that for groups of autistic people, there are genetic differences across a range of genes or specific genes that cause neurological differences, which means that they display autistic characteristics.

-Research into family genetics and the prevalence of autism has supported this finding, showing that if there is one person in the family diagnosed with autism, it can increase the likelihood that others in the family will also be on the autism spectrum, at the following rates:
+Research into family genetics and the prevalence of autism has supported this finding.
+Research has shown that if there is one person in the family diagnosed as autistic, it can increase the likelihood that others in the family will also be on the autism spectrum, at the following rates:

 - Aunts, uncles, cousins (2-3%)